dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 To summarize, these are the changes that you applied in this component:

 - You defined two new properties on its class (`socket` and `currentPlayer`) so you can use them on different methods.
-- You removed the fake max scores that your were emitting to simulate `new-max-score` events.
+- You removed the fake max scores that you were emitting to simulate `new-max-score` events.
 - You made your code iterate over the `players` array (the one received from the Socket.IO backend) to set the correct `maxScore` of your players.
 That is, if they come back another time, they will still have their `maxScore` record.
 - You defined the `componentWillReceiveProps` lifecycle method to check if players have reached a new `maxScore`.
 If so, your game emits a `new-max-score` event to update the leaderboard.